Kitware/ParaView/Documentation/release/dev/anari_integration.md

 This change introduces ANARI rendering in ParaView via pre-defined ANARI renderer properties.

-To access, enable the CMake configure time option `PARAVIEW_ENABLE_RAYTRACING`.
+To access, enable the CMake configure time option `PARAVIEW_ENABLE_RAYTRACING` and `PARAVIEW_ENABLE_ANARI`.
 That would automatically enable the `vtkRenderingRayTracing` and `vtkRenderingAnari` modules.

 ![ANARI integration](anari_in_paraview.png)